Prince Eugen of Bavaria

 Prince Eugen of Bavaria (Eugen Leopold Adelaide Thomas Maria Prinz von Bayern) (16 July 1925 – 1 January 1997) was a member of the Bavarian Royal House of Wittelsbach.

 Early life

 Prince Eugen was born in Munich and was the only son of Prince Konrad of Bavaria and his wife Princess Maria Bona of Savoy-Genoa.
 Eugen's older sister was Princess Amalie Isabella of Bavaria, born 1921.

 Marriage

 On 16 November 1970, Prince Eugen married Countess Helene of Khevenhüller-Metsch (4 April 1921 in Vienna – 25 December 2017 in Bad Hindelang), daughter of Count Franz of Khevenhüller-Metsch and Princess Anna of Fürstenberg.
-Countess Helene was previously married to Prince Konstantin of Bavaria, who lost his life in a plane crash on 30 July 1969.
+Helene was previously married to Prince Konstantin of Bavaria, who died in a plane crash on 30 July 1969.
 The civil ceremony took place in Munich and the religious wedding followed five days later in Innsbruck, Austria.
 The couple did not have any children together, but Helene had a daughter from her previous marriage.